MotorSport Vision: MotorSport Vision Formula Three Cup

 F3 Cup is a national motor racing series that takes place primarily in the United Kingdom with a small number of events in mainland Europe.
-It is a junior-level feeder formula that uses small single seater Formula Three built after 1980 and before 2007.
+It is a junior-level feeder formula that uses small single seater Formula Three cars built after 1980 and before 2007.
 The championship comprises nine rounds, each with two races.
 Each race weekend comprised one 25-minute qualifying session and two 20-minute races.

-The 2011 season saw rounds held in England at Snetterton 300 (Two rounds), Donington Park, Brands Hatch Indy, Brands Hatch GP and Oulton Park International.
+The 2011 season saw rounds held in England at Snetterton 300 (two rounds), Donington Park, Brands Hatch Indy, Brands Hatch GP and Oulton Park International.
 There is one round held in Wales at Anglesey Circuit International and one round in Belgium at Spa Francorchamps.
 A test drive of a Formula 2 was awarded to the most meritorious driver of the year, which was Aaron Steele.

 In 2012, F3 Cup was awarded championship status.
 There is also a team championship for MSA Entrants fielding two or more cars.

-BRDC British Formula 4 Championship

-Originally operated by the 750 Motor Club, a deal was reached in September 2012 to pass the name onto MotorSport Vision (MSV) to create the new BRDC Formula 4 Championship.

-The championship featured a mix of professional motor racing teams and privately funded drivers using identical 2.0-litre cars built by Ralph Firman's RFR company.

-The series was rebranded as the BRDC British Formula 3 Championship to reflect the pace of the new cars in use from the 2016 British Formula 3 Championship season and beyond.

-BRDC British Formula 3 Championship

-The British Formula Three Championship, officially named the BRDC British Formula 3 Championship, is a national motor racing series that takes place in the United Kingdom, and previously with a small number of events held in mainland Europe.

-The series used an elevated pace Formula 4 chassis as opposed to a current FIA specification Formula 3 car.
-Despite this, the car was closer to the pace of a pre-2014 F3 car.
-The series began in March 2016, with notable former drivers including Matheus Leist, Lando Norris and Enaam Ahmed.
-BRDC British F3 was rebranded as the GB3 Championship in 2021.